 The built environment contributes a substantial chunk of global CO₂ emissions, with the construction industry accounting for nearly 40% of global energy and GHG emissions.
 Some of the industry’s most popular materials, steel and concrete, contribute 7% and 8% of total global CO₂ emissions, respectively .
 The implications, reach, and magnitude of the impacts are well-researched, and it’s safe to say that the environmental impacts of construction are unsustainable.

-Making the construction industry more eco-friendly will require research, innovation, and new techniques and technologies.
+Using more eco-friendly and recyclable materials in construction will require research, innovation, and new techniques and technologies.
 In our article listing the Top 10 ways to decarbonize the built environment, we concluded that a diverse range of inextricably connected approaches is required.
 One strategy that did stand out is to replace traditional materials with recycled, recyclable, or biobased materials; we’ve written articles on Hempcrete, Engineered wood, and High Strength Steel to showcase this.
-But the industry is constantly evolving, and the potential doesn’t stop there, so we’ve decided to explore more of these solutions by listing the Top 5 most sustainable materials used in construction.
+But the industry is constantly evolving, and the potential doesn’t stop there, so we’ve decided to explore more of these solutions by listing the top 5 most sustainable construction materials used.

 1. Zero-carbon cement